Analysis of Variance and Covariance

 The problem arises when a coauthor, committee member, or reviewer insists that ANCOVA is inappropriate in this situation because one of the following ANCOVA assumptions are not met: (1) The independent variable and the covariate are independent of each other (2) There is no interaction between independent variable and the covariate.

-- When Dependent Variables Are Not Fit for Linear Models, Now What? - When your dependent variable is not continuous, unbounded, and measured on an interval or ratio scale, your model will never meet the Assumptions of the General Linear Model (GLM).
-Today I’m going to go into more detail about these 6 common types of dependent variables, and the tests that work instead.
-Categorical Variables, including both […]
+- When Dependent Variables Are Not Fit for Linear Models, Now What? - When your dependent variable is not continuous, unbounded, and measured on an interval or ratio scale, your model will not meet the assumptions of the General Linear Model (GLM).
+Today I’m going to go into more detail about 6 common types of dependent variables that are not continuous, unbounded, and measured on an interval or […]

 - When Does Repeated Measures ANOVA not work for Repeated Measures Data? - Repeated measures ANOVA is the approach most of us learned in stats classes, and it works very well in certain designs.
 But it’s a bit limited in what it can do.
 Sometimes trying to fit a data set into a repeated measures ANOVA requires too much data gymnastics—averaging across repetitions or pretending a continuous predictor isn’t really.